shuftipro/iOS-SDK/ShuftiPro Sdk/README.md

 ## Test IDs
 Shufti Pro provides the users with a number of test documents.
 Customers may use these to test the demo, instead of presenting their actual information. <br><br>
+Note: These test IDs only be usefull in Iframe SDK.

 [![](https://raw.githubusercontent.com/shuftipro/integration-guide/master/assets/realFace.jpg?v=1)](https://raw.githubusercontent.com/shuftipro/integration-guide/master/assets/realFace.jpg?v=1)